EarthScope/fetch-scripts/README.md

 **FetchData** (Perl) - Fetch time series and optionally, related metadata, matching SAC Poles and Zeros and matching SEED RESP files.
 Time series data are returned in miniSEED format, metadata is saved as a simple ASCII list.

-**FetchMetadata** (Perl) - Fetch station metadata and output simple ASCII.
+**FetchMetadata** (Perl) - Fetch station metadata and output simple text.
 Optionally, the XML returned by the service can be saved.
 Works with any fdsnws-station service.

-**FetchEvent** (Perl) - Fetch event parameters and print simple ASCII summary.
+**FetchEvent** (Perl) - Fetch event parameters and print simple text summary.
 Works with any fdsnws-event service.

-**FetchSyn** (Python) - Fetch synthetics seismograms from the IRIS Syngine service.
+**FetchSyn** (Python) - Fetch synthetics seismograms from the [EarthScope Syngine](https://service.iris.edu/irisws/syngine/1/) service.

 ## Documentation and examples